ElizabethNW/Wordle/README.md

  * Explore game development in python
  * Create a game suitable for general use
  * To produce clear instructions on how to play the game

+ ### As a Player/Visitor
+ * I want to know how to play the game
+ * I want to see the right and wrong letters highlighted
+ * I want to have may attempts